Caltex sees fuel demand slump

 Caltex also expects Australian demand for jet fuel to slide 80 per cent to 90 per cent during the period that travel restrictions remain in place.

+Things have worsened considerably after Australia banned foreign travel, resulting in Qantas cancelling most of its local and international flights until June-end and Virgin Australia going into voluntary administration.

+Globally, fuel demand has slumped due to the economic hibernation and reduced domestic and international travel, with benchmark Brent crude oil prices hitting a 21-year low in April.

-It says it is cutting costs and capital expenditure, reducing working hours in its convenience retail business and reducing remuneration for its senior leaders to tackle the crisis.
+Caltex says it is cutting costs and capital expenditure to tackle the crisis.

+The company has extended a turnaround and inspection at its Lytton refinery in Brisbane, where it will also reduce workforce hours and lower contractor activity.

+There will be a temporary reduction in weekly hours at the convenience retail business by 15-20 per cent, utilisation of leave, and a 20 per cent reduction in board and executive remuneration and a 10 per cent reduction for senior leaders for three months.